lucachr/pelican-mg/README.md

 Your PIWIK URL.

 **PIKIW_SITE_ID**
-The idsite of the website you are tracking with piwik.
+The idsite of the website you are tracking with PIWIK.

 **SHARE**
 Enable share buttons, boolean.